 IMG_6690.jpg

-Erika Foster
+Erika Foster (she/her)

 Erika was awarded her Master’s degree in Medieval History from the University of Edinburgh and her Master’s degree in Information Management and Preservation from the University of Glasgow.
 She received her Bachelor’s in History and a minor in Medieval Studies from Seattle University.
 Additionally, Erika has attended archaeological field school in Cortez, Colorado, headed a Medieval Manuscripts and Rare Early Modern Books project at Seattle University’s Lemieux Library Special Collections, worked as an assistant archivist at the Falkirk Callendar House, and participated in a research workshop researching and curating medieval cartularies at the National Library of Scotland.